reskillamericans/website/content/_index.md

 ## It's Free!

 If you self-identify as a historically underrepresented minority, then our program is completely free for you.
-We are a 501(c)(3) nonprofit organization funded by individual and corporate donors.
+We are a 501(c)(3) non-profit organization funded by individual and corporate donors.

 ## Learn from<br>Anywhere, Anytime